 Here’s the trailer for the short film August Heat, starring Mark Sullivan and Jarlath Conroy, which received its world premiere screening at the 2014 Rhode Island International Film Festival.
 Ryan Whittier created the score music for the film.
 Based on the chilling short story by W.F.
 Harvey, “August Heat” was directed by Matthew James Thompson.

-Ryan Whittier is currently creating the score music for a number of short documentary pieces supporting the three-part, six-hour “THE STORY OF CANCER: The Emperor of All Maladies” documentary.
+Ryan Whittier created the score music for a number of short documentary pieces supporting the three-part, six-hour “THE STORY OF CANCER: The Emperor of All Maladies” documentary.
 The series is based on Dr. Siddhartha Mukherjee’s 2011 Pulitzer Prize-winning nonfiction book “The Emperor of All Maladies: A Biography of Cancer”, and is scheduled to air on PBS in the Spring of 2015.
 Ken Burns is an Executive Producer, and Barak Goodman is the Director and Producer.
-Subjects of the short pieces Ryan is scoring include Suleika Jaouad, Cindy Campbell, Terrence Howard, Angelo Merendino and others.
+Subjects of the short pieces Ryan scored include Suleika Jaouad, Cindy Campbell, Terrence Howard, Angelo Merendino and many others.
 Find out more about the project here.

 The official Ken Burns iPad App is now available at the iTunes store.
 Ryan Whittier provided score music for multiple segments within the app.
 From the app description on the iTunes Store: “This app is not a collection of Ken’s filmography—it’s an entirely new way of looking at American history, only available on iPad.
 Ken has been producing documentaries for over three decades, including such films as The Civil War, Baseball, Jazz, The National Parks, Frank Lloyd Wright, Prohibition and Mark Twain.
 Now, he has returned to this body of work and selected scenes illustrating recurring themes in American history.”